Pirsig/KSAEA/Readme.txt

 Taking this approach of not using any plugins outside MM itself does set certain limits.
 I can't modify EVA kerbals for example, which is why they still transmit surface samples at the stock %.
-Though I've decided in my head that the extra data is the kerbal's description of the sample .
+Though I've decided in my head that the extra data is the kerbal's description of the sample.
 I also can't change the research values for nodes in the tree or add new nodes, but honestly this just causes more room for compatibility issues.
 In the end, it creates different approaches to a similar problem many of us have with not being satisfied with the current tech/science setup and it's up to you which approach you like best.

+Known Bugs

+-The MX-LC Launch Stability system does not display correctly the first time it is used in a play session.
+This happens the first time of use for every play session, but does not affect function.

 Module Manager (http://forum.kerbalspaceprogram.com/threads/55219-Module-Manager) is required for this mod to function and is included in the download.
 Do not extract it if you have a more recent version.